-Any student who chronically violates the stated guidelines will forfeit the right to bring a cell phone to school.
+Any student who chronically violates the stated guidelines will forfeit the right to bring a cell phone or other personal electronic device to school.
 Teachers or administrators will confiscate cell phones and give them to the Dean of Students if they are misused during school hours.